nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 2. Selecting a batchmate using CLI
 Mass Linkers is targeted at users who can type fast and prefer typing as the primary form of input.

-Currently, the selection of a batchmate in the _Student panel_ to view their modules can only be done via the GUI interface to click on the particular batchmate.
+Currently, the selection of a batchmate in the _Students panel_ to view their modules can only be done via the GUI interface to click on the particular batchmate.

 Having a `mod view INDEX` command would give users an option to select a batchmate with index ```INDEX``` using the CLI, helping Mass Linkers align more to its typing-preferred characteristic.

 ### 3. Auto-scroll when a batchmate is added
-Currently, the _Student panel_ does not scroll to the bottom when a batchmate is added and the row exceeds the currently displayed list of batchmates in the Students panel.
+Currently, the _Students panel_ does not scroll to the bottom when a batchmate is added and the row exceeds the currently displayed list of batchmates in the _Students panel_.

-Implementing the _Student panel_ to display the most-recently added batchmate would help in enhancing the user experience and users do not need to manually scroll to the bottom each time.
+Implementing the _Students panel_ to display the most-recently added batchmate would help in enhancing the user experience and users do not need to manually scroll to the bottom each time.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Instructions for manual testing**